-4 Workers are classified by occupation using the 2000 Standard Occupational Classification (SOC) system.
+Workers are classified by occupation using the 2000 Standard Occupational Classification (SOC) system.
 See appendix B for more information.

-5 The relative standard error (RSE) is the standard error expressed as a second of the positional standard error (RSE) is the standard error expressed as a percent of the estimate.
+The relative standard error (RSE) is the standard error expressed as a percent of the estimate.
 It can be used to calculate a "confidence interval" around a sample estimate.
 For more information about RSEs, see appendix A.